 Owen Brown is named for a postmaster and store owner.
 Mr. Owen Brown operated a store on what is now the intersection of Route 108 and Manor Lane.
 The name was initially just a working title for the development, but the name stuck, according to a book by Missy Burke, Robin Emirch and Barbara Kellner, titled "Oh You Must Live Columbia!
 The origins of place names in Columbia, Maryland."
-The first residents moved to Owen Brown in 1973.
-Owen Brown became Columbia's 5th Village in 1975.
+The Owen Brown Community Association was created in May of 1972 and the first residents moved into the Village in 1973.
+Owen Brown was the 5th village developed in Columbia.

 Interesting Facts About Owen Brown Village